lukensmall/pkg_ping/README.md

 -O will override and search for snapshot mirrors if it is a release; and will search for release mirrors if it a snapshot.
    Useful when you are running a pre-release snapshot without available release mirrors or...are just curious?

+-p searches for previous release package folders!
+It subtracts .1 to your version and searches for the release.

 -n searches for next release package folders!
 It adds .1 to your version and searches for the release.

 -s will accept floating-point timeout like 1.5 seconds using strtold() and handrolled validation, eg. "-s 1.5", default 5.